tal66/expenses-tracker/README.md

 ## Legal

 This is a hobby project 📚 and the developer does not profit from its use, and is also not affiliated with any credit card provider.
+The project is meant to encourage people to track their expenses in an easier way than is possible with all existing credit card providers.

+The developer is happy with the credit card providers she uses, and is only trying to make the process of tracking expenses easier.

 But since this is a project involving financial data and decisions, here are some legal notes regarding the use of this software: